SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 With all the developments in groupsets over the last few years, here’s what any real-deal roadie is probably wondering:

-Will an 11-speed electronic groupset or components help me perform better, enable me to go faster, make my shifting easier, reduce my maintenance, make my ride more enjoyable, etc.?
+Will an 11 or 12-speed electronic groupset or components help me perform better, enable me to go faster, make my shifting easier, reduce my maintenance, make my ride more enjoyable, etc. than a manual one?

 Or, is some or all of this more than I need, overpriced, overhyped and make no difference in the way I ride and perform, take away the classic feel of cycling I love, be a hassle to keep charged, etc.?

-And if I do want to go with an 11-speed electronic groupset, what should I base my decision on and which one should I get?
+And if I do want to go with an 11 or 12-speed electronic groupset, what should I base my decision on and which one should I get?

-As I outlined above, groupset makers have moved past 10-speed groupsets for all but their lower tier components for recreational cyclists.
-If you are a serious roadie buying a new groupset, you’ll want something that shifts and brakes better than the 10-speeds being sold now and is more efficient and durable, among other performance factors.
+As I outlined above, groupset makers have moved past 10-speed groupsets for cycling enthusiasts.
+If you are a serious roadie buying a new groupset, you’ll want something that shifts and brakes better than a 10-speed era groupset and that is more efficient and durable, among other performance factors.
 If you are buying a new bike, you won’t find a 10-speed groupset on any enthusiast-level bike.

-But, if you have a perfectly good 10-speed groupset on a frame you love and intend to keep riding, are there any good reasons to go to an 11-speed?
+But, if you have a perfectly good 10-speed groupset on a frame you love and intend to keep riding, are there any good reasons to go to an 11 or 12-speed?

 Yes.
 There are a few.

 First, the obvious.
-If you want an electronic groupset (and I’ll deal with whether you should in a minute), you can only get them in 11-speed.
+If you want an electronic groupset (and I’ll deal with whether you should in a minute), you can only get them in 11 and 12-speed groupsets.
 You also can’t upgrade your 10-speed mechanical to an 11-speed electronic one.

 Why not?
-11-speed electronic shifters and derailleurs are incompatible with 10-speed drivetrains (cranksets, chains, cassettes, wheel hubs).
+11 and 12-speed electronic shifters and derailleurs are incompatible with 10-speed drivetrains (cranksets, chains, cassettes, wheel hubs).

 If you only ride flats or shallow rollers in an 11-25 cassette, there’s not a big difference between 10- and 11-speed and you might not feel any benefit going to an 11-speed.
 In a 10-speed, you’ll have two-tooth jumps starting with the 15t (11-12-13-14-15-17-19-21-23-25).
 Riding an 11-speed, the two-tooth jumps start at the 17t (11-12-13-14-15-16-17-19-21-23-25).